wasquith-usgs/percSVexp/README.md

 ## Subdirectories of the Source Code Archive

 1. Directory `./figures/` --- Contains reference copies of the dated figures that upon successful operation of the scripts in this archive are written (hard wired) into the `./draftfigures/` directory.
+The figures contained herein are planned to be those used in the aforementioned paper.

 2. Directory `./draftfigures/` --- Contains results of the scripts contained herein.
 This directory is hard-wired in the code through notation such as `../draftfigures` to lift the path up from either `./gwanalog/ProbSVMexp.R` or `./examapp/examapp.R` and down into `./draftfigures/`.
 A user running the scripts can then compare the output to the reference results in `./figures` with a caveat that some differences could be seen because of seeds on the random number generator in `ProbSVMexp.R` or general nuances of SVM use (`examapp.R`).